tomSheep19/PubNub_ChatEngine_Demo/README.md

 - 3. Whenever user joined the chat room, I will record them as objects in an ArrayList, I called it as a ‘Pool’.

-My idea is giving tags to those people in the chat room(e.g: male/female; like sports/like watching films or some other customized feature), then randomly match people with their tags into a private chat room.
+    My idea is giving tags to those people in the chat room(e.g: male/female; like sports/like watching films or some other customized features), then randomly match people with their tags into a private chat room.
 When the scale of data is huge, something interesting would happen.

 Whenever the user clicks on the start button to search matches, if there is only one user in the pool, the page would send an alert to the user, so that the user need to wait.

 - 4. When there would be a target(s) in the pool, a page would turn into a new tab called private chat, which contains only 2 people(our matches).

-# The Next
+# The Next Steps:

 What to do next: